 Nares’ films and videos reference many of the same preoccupations with movement, rhythm and repetition, while also ranging further afield in their scope.

 His work is included in a number of public and private collections including the Museum of Modern Art, the Whitney Museum of Art, and the Albright-Knox Art Gallery.
 In 2008, Anthology Film Archives hosted a complete retrospective of his films and videos.
-In spring 2013, Rizzoli published the first monograph dedicated to James Nares’s work in all media over the last four decades.
+In Spring 2014, Rizzoli published the first monograph dedicated to James Nares’s work in all media over the last four decades.

 SELECTED SOLO EXHIBITIONS